top of page

 • Strengths: solutions of your platform that attract users

-• Weaknesses: flaws that interfere with an evolvement as well as success in obtaining
+• Weaknesses: flaws that interfere with evolution as well as success in obtaining

 • Opportunities: resources that help you to bring the project to life